RishiMalhotra920/yolo/README.md

 ## About and results

 I pretrain YOLO on ImageNet and then finetune it on Pascal VOC.
-The code may contain some inaccuracies but it works for a decent model.
+The code may contain some inaccuracies but it achieves 39% correct as compared to YOLO's 65% correct.

+Note: After finishing work for this project, I realized that the YOLO guys applied NMS before calculating accuracy whereas I only applied it for visualization.
+As a result, there are a lot more false positives and hence, my accuracy figures below have been understated.

 ### Pretraining YOLO